vanya-vasya/website-4-bird/INVESTIGATION_EXECUTIVE_SUMMARY.md

 **Steps**:
 1. Initiate payment from staging/production
 2. Use test card: `4111 1111 1111 1111`, Exp: `12/25`, CVV: `123`
-3. Complete payment on Networx HPP
+3. Complete payment on Secure-Processor HPP
 4. **OBSERVE**: Where does browser redirect?
 5. Check if transaction appears in Payment History
 6. Verify user balance updated